allenabc/mocha_test/README.md

 This is a very simply test.
 That's the point of mocha and most other testing tools.
 Test very small parts of the code at a time.
 Make up for it with large numbers of individual tests.

+# Small tests are better one reason being, if they fail you can go right to the component that failed without searching around

 # I added another test called math.test.js in the test folder